 You do realize that Ken shot himself almost 30 years ago.
 Long before the political atmosphere of today happened.

 MacArthur is just one of many pastors who teach.
 It is not a cult of personality.
 And I have never known anyone take a political position with regards to a candidate at Grace Church.
 I no longer go there, but I still appreciate and respect the ministry there and will always be grateful for the instruction in the Scriptures I received at Grace.
-The end result was I ended up going to Talbot Seminary and getting a Masters of Divinity and Masters of Theology.
+The result was I ended up going to Talbot Seminary and getting a Master of Divinity and Master of Theology.

-His parents sued to blame someone else other than Ken.
+His parents sued to blame someone other than Ken.
 And to hopefully have someone else to blame than themselves in some ways since they refused to have him committed.
 Not to mention his parents were very strongly against evangelical Christianity.
-All facts not ever mentioned in any of the blog info or in the book for the most part.
+All facts are not ever mentioned in any of the blog info or the book for the most part.

-Hope you dont turn from the Lord Chris because of evil men.”
+Hope you don’t turn from the Lord Chris because of evil men.”

 And finally, (and my favorite),